• Home

 If the trustee can’t sell the property for enough money to pay costs of sale, property taxes, mortgages and their arrears, and the debtor’s homestead, the house will be abandoned by the trustee back to the debtor.

-It’s black letter law that liens pass through bankruptcy unaltered, unless there is a bankruptcy court order to the contrary.
+It’s black letter law that liens like the mortgage pass through bankruptcy unaltered, unless there is a bankruptcy court order to the contrary.
 The liens of the mortgage lenders and any back property taxes remain valid charges on the property.

-Even though the bankruptcy discharge prevents the lender from suing the borrower, the lender can still foreclose on the property if state law allows.
+Even though the bankruptcy discharge prevents the lender from suing the borrower, the lender can still foreclose on the property as state law allows.

 The more difficult question, then, is whether the homeowner, now free of the old unsecured debt, can work it out with the lender.
 The bankruptcy case neither compels nor frustrates the attempt to modify a mortgage loan.